shahanakattil/Sustainability-workshop/Instructions/Lab3.1:Import Sustainability Data.md

 # Lab 3.1: Import Sustainability Data

-### Learning Objectives

-In this lab, you will do the following:

--   Use Microsoft Sustainability Manager connectors to ingest data
--   Use Power Query to transform the data before ingestion
--   Review the ingested data in the “Purchase Electricity Activity Data” Dataverse Table
--   The newly ingested activity data during this lab exercise will be utilized in the remaining scenarios (calculations and reporting) in the upcoming lab exercises.

-### Solution Focus Area
+## Lab Overview

 In this lab, the focus is on the “Data Ingestion” aspect of the Solution Focus Area.
 It follows the “Organization and Reference data Set up” and forms the basis for the emission calculations and the reporting thereafter.
 The Microsoft Sustainability Manager is flexible with multiple automated options to ingest data – such as the connectors as well as manual inputs.
-For scenarios that may require complex data transformation and/or ETL, tools like Azure Data Factory are recommended.
-You can explore this functionality in deeper detail on Microsoft Docs at **Overview of Microsoft Cloud for Sustainability Data Import**, https://docs.microsoft.com/en-us/industry/sustainability/import-data.

-### Scenario
+## Lab Scenario

-In this lab, Reed Flores – IT Admin for Wide World Importers utilizes the activity data Excel spreadsheets sourced by Alex Serra – Emissions Analyst.
+In this lab, for Wide World Importers utilizes the activity data Excel spreadsheets will be sourced – Emissions Analyst.
 The Activity data spreadsheets contain Electricity Purchased for the year 2022 and Miles driven by the fleet of Fabrikam Electric Trucks for the calendar year 2022.
-Reed observes that associated information such as product, model and Vehicle size needs to be added as custom dimension meta data before importing which are required to run the emission calculation and gather the Emission insights reports for monitoring.
-After adding this information, Reed uses Microsoft Sustainability Manger’s connector functionality to import from the Excel spreadsheets, and reviews other connectors available for future purposes.
+You observes that associated information such as product, model and Vehicle size needs to be added as custom dimension meta data before importing which are required to run the emission calculation and gather the Emission insights reports for monitoring.
+After adding this information, you can use Microsoft Sustainability Manger’s connector functionality to import from the Excel spreadsheets, and reviews other connectors available for future purposes.
 Reed uses the built-in Power Query functionality to transform the data to match Microsoft Sustainability Manager’s data schema and looks for other potential issues such as case-sensitive d data fields.

-# Exercise 1 : Import Sustainability Data

-### Learning Objectives
+### Lab Objectives

-In this lab, you will do the following:
+In this lab, you will complete the following tasks:

--   Use Microsoft Sustainability Manager connectors to ingest data
--   Use Power Query to transform the data before ingestion
--   Review the ingested data in the “Purchase Electricity Activity Data” Dataverse Table
--   The newly ingested activity data during this lab exercise will be utilized in the remaining scenarios (calculations and reporting) in the upcoming lab exercises.

-### Solution Focus Area

-In this lab, the focus is on the “Data Ingestion” aspect of the Solution Focus Area.
-It follows the “Organization and Reference data Set up” and forms the basis for the emission calculations and the reporting thereafter.
-The Microsoft Sustainability Manager is flexible with multiple automated options to ingest data – such as the connectors as well as manual inputs.
-For scenarios that may require complex data transformation and/or ETL, tools like Azure Data Factory are recommended.
-You can explore this functionality in deeper detail on Microsoft Docs at **Overview of Microsoft Cloud for Sustainability Data Import**, https://docs.microsoft.com/en-us/industry/sustainability/import-data.

-### Scenario

-In this lab, Reed Flores – IT Admin for Wide World Importers utilizes the activity data Excel spreadsheets sourced by Alex Serra – Emissions Analyst.
-The Activity data spreadsheets contain Electricity Purchased for the year 2022 and Miles driven by the fleet of Fabrikam Electric Trucks for the calendar year 2022.
-Reed observes that associated information such as product, model and Vehicle size needs to be added as custom dimension meta data before importing which are required to run the emission calculation and gather the Emission insights reports for monitoring.
-After adding this information, Reed uses Microsoft Sustainability Manger’s connector functionality to import from the Excel spreadsheets, and reviews other connectors available for future purposes.
-Reed uses the built-in Power Query functionality to transform the data to match Microsoft Sustainability Manager’s data schema and looks for other potential issues such as case-sensitive d data fields.

-In this exercise, you will learn about the steps that Reed takes to ingest the spreadsheets given by Alex.
-Data import is a vital task to bringing large volumes of data into Microsoft Sustainability Manager.
-Excel is utilized in this lab; however, many pre-built connectors are available, and Partners can build custom connectors to integrate with additional data sources.
-You can explore this functionality in deeper detail on Microsoft Docs, please visit **Overview of data connectors** at https://docs.microsoft.com/en-us/industry/sustainability/import-data-connectors.

-**Important** Please ensure you have completed the previous lab to create Reference Data. **The data import process requires all Reference Data to exist, and the process is case sensitive, so please ensure the Reference data that was added has the exact same case formatting as what is found in the lab**.
-Failure to do so will result in errors during the data import process

 ### Task 1: Add custom dimension metadata